Yajinglee/My_Portfolio_Website/README.md

 #### Project Description:

-The purpose of this project is to predict clients' repayment abilities for an international finance provider named Home Credit.
+The goal of this project was to predict clients' repayment abilities for an international finance provider named Home Credit.
 The dataset containing 122 columns and more than 300k records.

 #### Dataset: